GuanRuLai/AI-English-Tutor-Linebot/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/GuanRuLai/AI-English-Tutor-Linebot/blob/main/LICENSE) file for details.

 ## Acknowledgements
-Thanks to [explainthis.io's repository](https://github.com/TheExplainthis/ChatGPT-AI-English-Tutor)for providing inspiration and valuable resources to refer.
+Thanks to [explainthis.io's repository](https://github.com/TheExplainthis/ChatGPT-AI-English-Tutor) for providing inspiration and valuable resources to refer.